-- Development of a cost-efficient National Forest Inventory design with statistical estimation procedures (including a Carbon Inventory but also information gathering on the co-benefits of REDD+ and for the production sectors); - Combining Measuring and Reporting systems at different scales (national and community) and building capacity on all those levels;

-- Building one harmonized NFMS-database, which provides up-to-date reports of emissions for UNFCCC GHG inventory including solid calculation methods of uncertainties, but also for reporting on criteria and indicators for e.g. CBD, FRA, ITTO.
-This includes methods to calculate the emission factors related to the conversion from forest land to a land use type with remaining biomass (such as agriculture, pasture); - Further strengthening of capacity to report on the emissions caused by forest degradation through field-based measurements but also through spatially explicit methods.
+- Development of a cost-efficient National Forest Inventory design with statistical estimation procedures (including a Carbon Inventory but also information gathering on the co-benefits of REDD+ and for the production sectors); - Combining Measuring and Reporting systems at different scales (national and community) and building capacity on all those levels; - Building one harmonized NFMS-database, which provides up-to-date reports of emissions for UNFCCC GHG inventory including solid calculation methods of uncertainties, but also for reporting on criteria and indicators for e.g. CBD, FRA, ITTO.
+This includes methods to calculate the emission factors related to the conversion from forest land to a land use type with remaining biomass such as agriculture and pasture; - Research on the carbon stock changes and associated emission factors related to rotational shifting cultivation activities. - Further strengthening of capacity to report on the emissions caused by forest degradation through field-based measurements but also through spatially explicit methods.